radu-cigmaian/ng-xCharts/README.md

 ng-xCharts
 ==========

-Directive allowing you to add xXharts to your app
+Directive allowing you to add xCharts to your app